 Over the last few years, Heroic Search has been privileged to work on marketing campaigns for some truly kick-ass coworking spaces (see our coworking case study from Common Desk).
 They are consistently some of the most innovative groups of people we work with, so the ideas for promoting their spaces are equally kick-ass.
 Whether it be a concept of ours that we executed for a client or one that came from someone else, we wanted to share some of the most creative ideas we’ve seen for these spaces with you guys.
-Below are some killer marketing ideas for coworking spaces that we’ve come across or been a part of personally.
+Below are some killer marketing ideas that coworking spaces use to attract remote workers.
+We’ve either come across these indirectly or been a part of personally.

 Disclaimer: It would be easy to suggest things like paid advertising, holding events, blogging, etc., but those are uber-boring.
 Don’t get me wrong, they totally work, but you want unique, out-of-the-box, members-pouring-in-the-door strategies.
 That’s what we’ve got here.

 Local coffee shops.
 Create promotions of mutual benefit through coffee shops in your area.
 Sponsoring free drinks, free WiFi, etc., are all possibilities that the average coffee shop owner will be open to.
 You get the benefit of tapping into your target market and the coffee shops get to shuffle off some of their guiltiest “campers” to greener (and more work-conducive) pastures. (hat tip @NickClark83)